Norbiros/emojitype/README.md

-Mod is now archived, it wasn't really any fun to develop and people are probably going to make a better alternative now that minecraft added support for so many emojis in 1.20.
-You can always fork this mod if you want to develop it further, just say "based on a mod by CyborgCabbage" or something in the description.
-# Emoji Type
+# 🙂 Emoji Type
-Emoji Type is a Minecraft 1.18.1 Fabric mod that allows you to easily enter emoji into text fields by typing a specific key word (e.g. :skull:).
-You can send emojis on a server without the server or other players needing to have the mod installed.
+Emoji Type is a Minecraft Fabric mod that allows you to easily enter emoji into text fields by typing a specific key word (e.g. `:skull:`).

+### How it works?
+This mod allows you to type some emoji/symbols more easily in Minecraft.
+To be clear, this mod (technically) does not add any emoji to the game, it only makes typing the ones already in the game easier.
+For this reason, emoji typed will be visible to anyone else on a server and will still be there (on signs, books, etc.) if you uninstall the mod.
+I can not absolutely guarantee all symbols/emoji will work on all servers, some servers have plugins that mess with chat and there is really nothing I can do about that.

+### Why is this "fork"?
+Original mod was originally written by CyborgCabbage, but he unfortunately decided to archive it.
+Now I am trying to continue developing it.

+### Special thanks
-P.S.
-Thank you to LlamaLad7 on the Fabric discord server for helping me with some mixin stuff, very cool.
+ - LlamaLad7 from the Fabric Discord server: Thanks for helping CyborgCabbage with some mixin stuff!
+ - CyborgCabbage: Huge shoutout to you for creating this awesome mod in the first place!
+ - All the contributors: A big thank you to everyone who has contributed to the development of this mod!
+You rock!